elliottsaruski/envi-web-synth/README.md

 - Keyboard input, midi input, (eventually create a midi sequencer for mobile accessibility)
 - User should have access to all properties of the synth displayed via knobs and sliders
 - Focus: FM/AM bass synthesis, (1-2) osc for now
+- User should be able to record, save, and send audio generated as audio file
+- eventually plan to allow the user to save and load custom patches

 ## The User Interface